-A summary of climate hazards (Table 18-1) is provided for the current climate (20-year period centred on 1995) and the projected climate (20-year periods centred on 2030 and 2050).
+A summary of climate hazards including climatology (Table 18-1) and sectoral impacts (Table 19-2) is provided for the current climate (20-year period centred on 1995) and the projected climate (20- year periods centred on 2030 and 2050).
 The 2050 climate is presented for low emissions (RCP2.6) and high emissions (RCP8.5) pathways.
-Confidence levels around the projections are also given (see Chapter 2 for a discussion of emission pathways and confidence levels).
+Confidence levels around the projections are also given (See Chapter 2 for a discussion of emission pathways and confidence levels).